peidongzhao/SPE-201351-MS/README.md

 # SPE-201351-MS
-Jupyter Notebook for Eagle Ford EUR prediction
+Big Data and Machine Learning Analysis of Eagle Ford EUR prediction

 Title: Region-to-Local Machine Learning Analysis for Unconventional Formation Reserve Estimation: Eagle Ford Case Study

-Authors: Peidong Zhao, Yu Liang
+Authors: Peidong Zhao, Rencheng Dong, Yu Liang

 SPE/OnePetro Document ID: SPE-201351-MS

 Abstract: To be uploaded

 ## Conflicts of Interest Statement
-The contributors of this repository declare no competing interests exist.
-This repository is for educational purposed only.
-The contributors can be reached at peidongzhao@utexas.edu and liangyu@utexas.edu
+### The contributors of this repository declare no competing interests exist.
+### This repository is for educational purposed only.
+### For additional information request, please contact
+  * Yu (Reservoir+Production+Completion, liangyu@utexas.edu) for Dataset and ML regression
+  * Peidong (Geomechanics+Drilling+Completion, peidongzhao@utexas.edu) for Trend Model and ML regression
+  * Rencheng (Reservoir+Production, rencheng_dong@utexas.edu) for Geostatistical Model and Trend Model

 ## Data and Feature Selection
 Dataset or sensitive information is unpublished for confidentiality.